Group B streptococcal infection: Other guidelines

-Adults
+The Royal Australian and New Zealand College of Obstetricians and Gynaecologists recommends that all maternity units should have an established plan for the prevention of neonatal GBS disease.
+Nevertheless, it is not recommended clearly one prevention strategy.

+GBS infection in adults

 GBS is also an important infectious agent able to cause invasive infections in adults.
 Serious life-threatening invasive GBS infections are increasingly recognized in the elderly and in individuals compromised by underlying diseases such as diabetes, cirrhosis and cancer.

 GBS infections in adults include urinary tract infection, skin and soft-tissue infection (skin and skin structure infection) bacteremia without focus, osteomyelitis, meningitis and endocarditis.

 GBS infection in adults can be serious, and mortality is higher among adults than among neonates.

-In general, penicillin is the antibiotic of choice for treatment of GBS infections.
+In general, penicillin is the antibiotic of choice for the treatment of GBS infections.
 Erythromycin or clindamycin should not be used for treatment in penicillin-allergic patients unless susceptibility of the infecting GBS isolate to these agents is documented.
 Gentamicin plus penicillin (for antibiotic synergy) in patients with life-threatening GBS infections may be used.

 Invasive GBS infections in non-pregnant adults convey a rising hardship in most developed countries.
 Vaccination to prevent GBS infection could be a crucial approach to prevent GBS disease in adults.